VI Rotorblade FAQs

 Q. How long have the VI Rotorblades been on the market?

-Q. Have any accidents or blade failures been reported for the VI blades?
+Q. Have any accidents or blade failures been reported for the new line of VI blades?

 A. No.